 The joy of the jumpsuit

 It's been about five years since jumpsuits boinged back onto fashion's radar.
-So why the hell should you invest?
+So why should you invest?

 I must admit my initial position was best summed up as ‘Um, no way am I wearing a giant babygro, thanks’ but now?
 Absolutely LOVE THEM.
 What seemed like a flash-in-the-pan novelty item has somehow evolved into a wardrobe mainstay.
 Fifi & Moose in Newbury has a brilliant Body Frock one this season – a luxurious jersey number in navy or khaki with cold shoulder and (shhhh) suck-it-in lining (£198).
 I already have my beady eye on it for my Muddy Awards in June (accessorised with a glass of champagne, naturelment) and Royal Ascot too, now it’s been give the sartorial nod.